 Types of activity you can carry out

-- school composting kitchen and garden waste in its grounds
+- a school composting kitchen and garden waste in its grounds

-- allotment association composting their old plants and trimmings
+- an allotment association composting their old plants and trimmings

 - purposely treat the waste in the absence of oxygen (anaerobically) – see related exemptions